transferable-samplers/transferable-samplers/README.md

 python src/eval_only.py experiment=evaluation/transferable/prose_up_to_8aa
 ```

-To use a locally generated checkpoint you may pass in the argument `ckpt_path` to override the remote weights usage.
+To use a locally generated checkpoint, you may pass in the argument `ckpt_path` to override the remote weights usage.

 ## Acknowledgements

-We greatly thank Hugging Face for hosting our large ManyPeptidesMD dataset!
+We would like to thank Hugging Face for hosting our large ManyPeptidesMD dataset!

 ## License

 The core of this repository is licensed under the MIT License (see [LICENSE](./LICENSE)).
 Some files include adaptation of third-party code under other licenses (Apple, Meta, NVIDIA, Klein & Noé).
-In some cases these thrid-party licenses are **non-commerical**.
+In some cases, these thrid-party licenses are **non-commerical**.
 See [NOTICE](./NOTICE) for details.